📢 SAVE THE DATE! Spring registration opens Jan. 3 & classes begin Feb. 1. Learn more »

 Peabody Institute of Music, MM, Violin Performance

 Florida International University, BM, Violin Performance

 It’s beauty, and the ability to interact and play with many people at the same time, drew Mónica Lugo to music.
 That she was also drawn to teach others is a benefit to her students, who have performed at a number of major events in the Chicago area.
 Most recently, Ms. Lugo traveled to Matsumoto, Japan with 18 students of the Suzuki-Alegre Strings Program to represent Merit and Chicago at the 16th Suzuki Method World Convention.

-As Director of the Suzuki-Alegre Strings Program, Ms. Lugo oversees its artistic vision, leads performances, and provides mentoring and support to faculty and parent training sessions.
-As Co-chair of the Strings Department, she works extensively in curriculum development, faculty observation and mentoring, and as liaison to teacher-training opportunities.
+As Head of the Suzuki-Alegre Strings Program, Ms. Lugo oversees its artistic vision, leads performances, and provides mentoring and support to faculty and parent training sessions.
+As former Co-chair of the Strings Department, she worked extensively in curriculum development, faculty observation and mentoring, and as liaison to teacher-training opportunities.

 Ms. Lugo says her ultimate goal as a teacher is to guide and help students achieve their highest personal, musical and academic potential.
 She sets high expectations for her students, working with parents to set goals and a vision for each.

 “The music at Merit unifies and energizes us.
 It is a real pleasure to work in an institution where all children are cherished.”